 The role of accounts payable departments has, ultimately, not changed drastically in the last decade.
 The purpose of the team is still to complete payments, control expenses, and process, verify and reconcile invoices.
 But the way in which this is done is beginning to shift.

-For the majority of accounts payable teams today, the invoicing process still consists largely of manual, paper-based tasks.
+For the majority of accounts payable teams today, the invoicing process still contains some tasks that are manual and paper-based.
 This includes actions such as receiving invoices as PDF files and printing them out, going through reports line-by-line, and manually chasing approvals through the cycle.
-The function is mainly operational – completing day-to-day tasks that need to be done in order to support the business.
+The accounts payable function is mainly operational – completing day-to-day tasks that need to be done in order to support the business.
 Problems are often dealt with on a reactive basis as and when they are identified.
 In short, accounts payable today remains relatively archaic at most organisations.

-However, 19% of organisations have no automation in their accounts payable process, and only 5% use a full, end-to-end automated approach.1 Statistics show that organisations using automation are able to process invoices up to four times faster and save up to 90% on processing costs.
+19% of organisations have no automation in their accounts payable process, and only 5% use a full, end-to-end automated approach.
+Statistics show that organisations using automation are able to process invoices in as little as a matter of hours and save up to 90% on processing costs.
 They also reduce the need for manual data entry and the company’s reliance on paper.

 The reality is that with the right help, most organisations can overcome these hurdles and truly transform their accounts payable process.
 As we see with transformation efforts across other business functions, it is not an overnight process.
 But the sooner this is done, the better prepared the business will be for the future.

-What will the accounts payable process look like in 2030 and beyond?
-We’re likely to see an increased adoption of automated solutions as organisations continue their digital transformation efforts, and expand these into all areas of the business.
+What will the accounts payable process look like in the future?
+We’re likely to see adoption of automated solutions increase as organisations continue their digital transformation efforts, and expand these into all areas of the business.
 The role of the accounts payable department – and the employees within it – is likely to change too.

-In accounts payable, one of the most powerful emerging technologies to watch is artificial intelligence and machine learning (AI/ML).
+In accounts payable, one of the most powerful technologies to watch is artificial intelligence and machine learning (AI/ML).
 Artificial intelligence is developed to replicate a human’s ability to think and use logic.
-Machine learning is a subset of AI that learns and evolves over time, improving processes without any human interaction .
-AI/ML is already being used in some accounts payable solutions and has the potential to change payables management in a significant way.
+Machine learning is a subset of AI that learns and evolves over time, improving processes without any human interaction.
+AI/ML is already being used in some accounts payable solutions, but it is a nascent technology in general, and still has much, much more future potential.

 Next, big data.
 With increased use of digital technology, the amount of data being received, processed and generated grows massively.
 Big data refers to datasets that are simply too large for humans to effectively analyse, and relies on AI/ML to do the leg work.